haydenpog/freewebguisource/readme.md

 Q: Is this C# only?
 A: No, thats all I could give a fuck to do.
 Feel free to interpret my code into other coding languages how you want.

+# To add new features:
+* Add new box with things in the html
+* Add new form.get in here
+* Add to the config below V
+* Add to the linkage program so it reads.
+* Add to ur cheat ofc :D